DeenAhmed/EKRoyals/README.md

 ### Title and Navigation

-The page title and navigation is shown at the top of every page.
+The page title, navigation and social media links are shown at the top of every page.
 They're fully responsive.

 ### Home